 To Speak with Others Internationally

-While Dutch is not widely spoken it is spoken in more places than you think!
+While Dutch is not widely spoken it is spoken in more places than you think.
 You can head to Belgium, Suriname, Aruba, Sint-Maarten, Curacao where they will understand your Dutch.
 It’s always handy to know another language especially if you have the opportunity to travel to a country that speaks it!

 Improve your CV